fggo/html/README.md

 ```

 ### Absolute positioning
-taken out of normal flow and no longer affects the positon of other elements on the page<br>
-box offset specify where the elements should appear in relation to its containing element
+taken out of normal flow and no longer affects the positon of other elements on the page box offset specify where the elements should appear in relation to its containing element

 ```css
 h1{